-Mouth watering cookies with soft centers, crisp edges, creamy white chocolate, crunchy macadamia nuts, and a sprinkle of sea salt?
+Mouth watering cookies with creamy white chocolate, crunchy macadamia nuts, and a sprinkle of sea salt?
 SOLD.
 Gimme.
 Yes, please!
 SIGN.ME.UP.
 These cookies check all the boxes.

 - Almond extract: In addition to vanilla extract, I also add a splash of almond extract to the cookie dough.
 The almond extract pairs perfectly with the white chocolate and macadamia nuts.
 It’s not overpowering, just a subtle, smooth, underlying flavor.

 - Sea salt: This is my favorite technique for this recipe.
 Right after the cookies are finished baking, lightly sprinkle the tops with sea salt.
 You’ll love the salty-sweet balance!
 I especially like a flaky finishing salt like Maldon.

 Add flour, baking powder, baking soda, and salt.